 The invention of both the electric lightbulb and telephone made life as we know it today possible.
 Meet little-known African American engineer and patent law specialist Lewis Howard Latimer, who played a part in the innovation of both…

 Lewis’ parents George and Rebecca Latimer quite literally risked it all to give their children a better future.
 Together they escaped slavery in Virginia and fled to Boston, Massachusetts in 1842.

 Right after the couple arrived in Boston, George was outed as a fugitive slave and jailed under threat of being sent back to the Virginia plantation they thought they’d left behind.

-Although he was now technically free, George was left to support his family’s four children with no money and limited job prospects as a Black man.
+Although he was now technically free, George was left to support his family’s four children with no money and limited job prospects as a Black man in the north.